Its predicted to be worth $122 billion by 2026. There is absolutely nothing stopping its growth.

 Fetish apps are more heavily inclined to the kink community, but they also open up possibilities to normalise deviant sexualities and attract people who have perhaps never been able to explore their wildest fantasies…using apps such as Feeld, the threesome app, or Whiplr, the messenger for kinks.

-For those who maybe don’t want a real life partner, there are even apps that can provide the perfect AI lovers.
-A virtual partner who will keep you company, or provide the illusion for family members on your case about meeting someone.
+For those who maybe don’t want a real life partner, there are apps that can provide the perfect AI lovers.
+A virtual partner who will keep you company, or provide the illusion for family members.

 Sexual wellness and education apps help people to rediscover their sexuality.